-А AA AB AC AD AE AF AG АН 1 Name be useful to you or your colleagues, please elaborate on potential use- cases or planning processes that you If you have any concerns about the SoCal Greenprint, please share those concerns.
-How would you like the development of t that apply) he SoCal Greenprint? • Any additional comments or questions?
-25 Ruth Lorentz I would like to stay informed about progress and release dates Scott Breeden the impact of existing or proposed land use regulations on our community's rural environment. by any efforts to throw away or I would like to stay informed about progress and release dates 26
+A AA AB AC AD AE AF AG Т 1 Name If you think the SoCal Greenprint will be useful to you or your colleagues, please elaborate on potential use- cases or planning processes that you think the SoCal Greenprint could support?
+If you have any concerns about the SoCal Greenprint, How would you like t he SoCal Greenprint?
+A Steven W Nash I would like to stay informed about progress and release dates 27 Susan Skinner I don't want to be further engaged